microsoft/industry/healthcare/solutions/patientAccess/readme.md

   * Must be created upfront, in United States with Dataverse and D365 Apps enabled
   * Power Apps Portal app deployed and configured in the targeted environment(s)

+## Planning guidelines for Patient Access

+This section provide prescriptive guidance with design considerations and recommendations for the teams that will deploy and manage the Patient Access capabilities within the Microsoft Cloud for Healthcare.

+### Design considerations

+* There are licensing implications with the number of loggins on the self-service portal.
+* You can use local identities or centralized-managed identities for patient access.
+* There are multiple identity providers for patients when accesing the self-service portal, including Azure AD B2B, Microsoft Accounts and others.

+### Design recommendations

+* Allow self-service capabilities for patients via the patient access portal.
+  *  Those self-service capabilities include booking an appointment, searching for a practicioner, as well as review current appointments.
+* Work-in-progress

 ## Implementation guide for Patient Access

 The following instructions will guide you to how to install and configure the patient access portal in your Power Platform environment for healthcare.